parthematics/hintflow/README.md

 ```

 ## Usage
-To use HintFlow, import the `Hint` component and specify the target element selector, message, and optional positioning.
+To use *hintflow*, import the `Hint` component and specify the target element selector, message, and optional positioning.
 ```typescript
 import React from 'react';
 import { Hint } from 'hintflow';